michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 1. The plots tab appears blank.
    **Temporary Fix: Plots will still be generated in R Studio and automatically saved to the designated processed folder.**
-2. The confidence score associated with propagated analogues is not correct and belongs to any previous annotation (often MSNovelist) that was overwritten.
-3. MS2Query analogues are not being assigned properly.

 ### What's New in v1.0.5?
 1. Fixed a bug where propagated annotations had an incongruent confidence score associated.
 This now uses the cosine score of the propagated feature to the known compound.